DillonBArevalo/smugglesAndSnuggles/README.md

 The visual design of the website was co created by Jonathan Ahnert and Dillon Arevalo.

-This website is still in development, but is in a functional beta where the core experience (the gameplay) is available.
+This website is still in development but is in a functional beta with the core experience available [here](https://smuggles-n-snuggles.herokuapp.com/).

 ## Game Details